ManavK003/Audiomint-Music-NFT-Marketplace-Dapp-2/README.md

 Check out our Dapp!
 Disclaimer you will need to have a MetaMask account or MetaMask extension to see full implementation of our website.
 If you don't have a MetaMask account and the MetaMask browser extension, the Dapp will not be able to connect to your MetaMask wallet and you won't be able to see full functionality of the Dapp.

-You mint, list, buy, and sell ownership rights to music NFTs, and audio file NFTs on our Dapp.
+You can mint, list, buy, and sell ownership rights to music NFTs, and audio file NFTs on our Dapp.
 Audiomint is a decentralized application that empowers artists to express and represent their music exactly how they would like to with complete freedom and with no reason to be bounded by constraints of a music or record label.
 So check it out and Enjoy!! (but also use responsibly)